Creative Artist : Playwright

 "I navigate several languages and disciplines on a daily basis.
 I move from my native Romanian, from which I uprooted myself in search of freedom, to the French in which I teach theater and poetry.
 I travel from the treasures of the Italian Renaissance, to my beloved adopted English as I write fiction, plays, and books of literary criticism."

-: Domnica Radulescu - creative artist, writer of fiction, playwright, theater director and literary critic.
+: Domnica Radulescu - creative artist, playwright, novelist, literary critic, theater director.

 Is the Edwin A. Morris Professor of Comparative Literature at Washington and Lee University.
 She is the author of three nationally and internationally acclaimed novels: Country of Red Azaleas, Black Sea Twilight and Train to Trieste.
 Train to Trieste has been published in twelve languages and was the winner of the 2009 Library of Virginia Fiction Award.
 Her play The Town with Very Nice People: A Strident Operetta has been chosen as a runner up for the 2013 Jane Chambers Playwriting award and Exile is my Home won for 'Outstanding Performance by Ensemble Cast' at the 2016 Hispanic Organization of Latin Actors (HOLA) awards and she is presently working on her fourth novel titled My Father’s Orchards.